Effective Date: March 1, 2020

-The United States Department of Commerce and the European Commission have agreed on a set of data protection principles and frequently asked questions (the “Privacy Shield Framework”) to enable U.S. companies to satisfy the requirement under European Union law that adequate protection be given to personal information transferred from the EU to the United States.
+The United States Department of Commerce, in collaboration with the European Commission and Swiss Administration, have agreed on a set of data protection principles and frequently asked questions (the “Privacy Shield Framework”) to enable U.S. companies to satisfy the requirement under European Union and Swiss laws that adequate protection be given to personal information transferred from the EU and Switzerland to the United States.

-Consistent with its commitment to protect personal privacy, After, Inc. complies with the EU-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries.
-After, Inc. has certified that it adheres to the Privacy Shield Privacy Principles of notice, choice, accountability for onward transfer, security, data integrity and purpose limitation, access, and recourse, enforcement, and liability.
+Consistent with its commitment to protect personal privacy, Fulcrum Analytics, Inc. complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union, United Kingdom and Switzerland to the United States.
+Fulcrum has certified to the Department of Commerce that it adheres to the Privacy Shield Privacy Principles.
+If there is any conflict between the terms in this Policy and the Privacy Shields Principles, the Privacy Shield Principles shall govern.

-This Policy applies to all personal information received by After, Inc. in the United States from the European Union, in any format including electronic, paper or verbal.
+This Policy applies to all personal information received by After, Inc. in the United States from the European Union, United Kingdom, and Switzerland, in any format including electronic, paper or verbal.

 For purposes of this Policy, the following definitions shall apply: